 Upon entering the speaker dashboard for a session for the first time, it looks as follows:

-- Share your screen with the button in the bottom toolbar.
 If the screen share button does not respond, check your browser settings:

 - Mac: click System Preferences > Security & Privacy > Privacy > Screen Recording and add Chrome.